gsbernstein/SwiftList/README.md

 # SwiftList
 A simple swift class for formatting lists of strings.
 Because I needed an Oxford comma.

-So, you have an Array of strings.
-Now what?

-Listify it!

 ##Installation
 Just add SwiftList.swift to your project.